Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Secure sensitive data with robust controls

 Do not set your boundaries to just data encryption.
+Applying strict access controls and monitoring prevents exposure of sensitive Azure data.
 It is even better to consider additional tools and secure sensitive data with no compromise on the user experience.

 Activate auditing tools where users can instruct Azure to audit databases and track database changes.